HITS-MBM/gromacs-fda/README.md

 ## Residue (re)numbering
-For GROMACS, residues are of secondary importance during the actual MD run – they are useful only to write out a structure file (f.e.
-PDB).
-The correspondence between numbering of atoms and residues is made based on the information in the structure file where residues numbering might not start from 1 and might not be contiguous – to deal with all these cases, by default GROMACS doesn't make any attempt to renumber residues and writes back whatever residue number was assigned to an atom in the input structure file.
+For GROMACS, residues are of secondary importance during the actual MD run – they are useful only to write out a structure file (e.g. PDB).
+The correspondence between numbering of atoms and residues is made based on the information in the structure file where residues numbering might not start from 1 and might not be continuous – to deal with all these cases, by default GROMACS doesn't make any attempt to renumber residues and writes back whatever residue number was assigned to an atom in the input structure file.

 The PF2 code uses these residue numbers to identify which atoms belong to which residues and to output residue-based data.
-Dealing with residue numbers not starting from 1 or not being contiguous is easy – just fill in the missing numbers starting from 1 and have the output contain zeros for them.
-But residue numbers can also appear multiple times, f.e. if the structure file contains several chains (say a protein, a ligand and solvent) and in each of them residues start being numbered at 1 or when there are many residues (more than 9999 which is the maximum number in a PDB file) and their
+Dealing with residue numbers not starting from 1 or not being continuous is easy – just fill in the missing numbers starting from 1 and have the output contain zeros for them.
+But residue numbers can also appear multiple times, e.g. if the structure file contains several chains (say a protein, a ligand and solvent) and in each of them residues start being numbered at 1 or when there are many residues (more than 9999 which is the maximum number in a PDB file) and their